apryor6/blog-flexible-cuda/2017-2-11-Flexible-CUDA.md

  ~~~

- Now you can see where taking the template specialzation really shines.
+ Now you can see where the template specialization really shines.
  The wrapper function is called in exactly the same way as our original CPU
  implementation, and a GPU copy of the array is created in just one line.
  We run the kernel using the exact same `.begin()` and `.end()` calls that